badbatch/repodog/configs/swc-config/README.md

 As a javascript file that is passed into rollup, you can override the configuration and it can be dynamically modified based off environment variables.

-Whether the config transforms javascript or typescript is based on whetehr the config finds a `tsconfig.json` at the root of your project.
+Whether the config transforms javascript or typescript is based on whether the config finds a `tsconfig.json` at the root of your project.

 ### With Rollup